Is it safe to drink coffee if you have diabetes? Jewels Doskicz, RN shares the answers and a guide to drinking coffee if you have diabetes.

 Try drinking something else instead:

-Fancy up your water with a lemon/ lime wedge or frozen berries.
+Fancy up your water with a lemon or lime wedge, or frozen berries.

 Herbal teas (hot or iced) are naturally caffeine-free choices.